wfetut/wdqfefe/rfd/0128-aws-integration-tests.md

 integration is critical for the success of Teleport and we want to ensure that we can test it reliably.

-Each integration test will use the minimum required AWS API permissions to test the integration.
+Each  E2E tests test will use the minimum required
+AWS API permissions to test the integration.
 This will ensure that we don't introduce regressions by changing the permissions required by Teleport but those changes are not detected because another test requires the same permissions.

-The goal of this RFD is to define the scope of the integration tests for AWS and how we will run them.
+We are describing the E2E tests for AWS in this RFD but the same process will be used to add E2E tests for other cloud providers.
+With that in mind, we should ensure that the process is generic enough to be used for other cloud providers.

 ## When

-AWS integration tests will be added to the Teleport CI pipeline as part of the cronjob that triggers integrations each day.
-During the release process, the integration tests will be run automatically as part of the release process.
+AWS E2E tests will be added to the Teleport CI pipeline as part of the tests that run on each PR.
+This will ensure that we can catch regressions early and fix them before they are merged into the master branch.

+For Kubernetes access, tests are easily parallelizable since each test can run in isolation and does not interfere with the cluster state.

 ## How